The 2nd Epistle of Peter

 You can read of all this in the creation verses in chapter 1 of Genesis.
 Verse 1 covers the time of the first heaven/earth age and verse 2 begins the resurfacing to accommodate human beings.

-If you begin to read and study those creation verses you might ask yourself what was the source of light in that first age since the moon and the sun weren’t created until the beginning of this second age and, of course, that light was the Shekinah glory emanating from our Father’s presence, that reflected off of the firmament, and lighted the entire globe.
+If you begin to read and study those creation verses you might ask yourself what was the source of light in that first age since the moon and the sun wasn’t created until the beginning of this second age and, of course, that light was the Shekinah glory emanating from our Father’s presence, that reflected off of the firmament, and lighted the entire globe.

 In the next age, the eternal age, the third heaven/earth age, everything will go back to the way it was during the first heaven/earth age.
 At the end of the Millennium and the final five-month period of temptation by Satan, the great White Throne Judgment will occur, the eternity will begin and everything will look as it was in the beginning.